rusoto/rusoto.github.io/src/supported-aws-services.md

 # Supported AWS Services

-To use the a service, enable its cargo feature.
-Stability levels are detailed below.
+To use a service, enable its cargo feature.
+Stability levels:

+**Stable:** service has not caused many bug reports.

+**Needs improvement:** service has either generated many bug reports and/or is a little-used service in Rusoto.

 Service | Cargo feature | Stability
 --------|---------------|---------